 The March Equinox marks the beginning of spring in the Northern Hemisphere, and the beginning of autumn in the Southern Hemisphere.
-Both seasons bring about beautiful change in colours, temperature, and flora and fauna, and are much loved by people.
+Both seasons bring about a beautiful change in colours, temperature, and flora and fauna, and are very much loved by people.

 Moreover, it’s a lucky date for us as a global population, as we now have a lovely occasion between February’s Valentine’s Day and April’s Easter to celebrate the wonderful things in life that bring us joy!